acend/helm-basics-training/content/labs/04.0/_index.en.md

     {{- end }}
 ```

-As you see, they look similar to the well known Kubernetes resource files, but have some control elements starting&ending with: `{{ }}`.
-These template files are rendered trough a [Go Template](https://golang.org/pkg/text/template/) rendering engine.
+We can see that they look similar to the well-known Kubernetes resource files, but we have some control elements starting and ending with two curly brackets (`{{ }}`).
+These template files are rendered through a [Go Template](https://golang.org/pkg/text/template/) rendering engine.

 {{% notice tip %}}
 For details on templating, check out the [Helm Documentation](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/)